 Students are encouraged to attend the Conference and will find their participation valuable to their career development.
 In addition to the technical information gained by attending presentations and visiting exhibits, students will be able to meet and talk with environmental professionals representing a wide range of work experience and employers.

 The significantly reduced student registration rate provides full access to technical sessions, exhibits and meals.
 Full-time students are eligible; documentation of current enrollment is required.

-Student Events & Scholarships Sponsor
+Student Events Sponsors

 The University of Pennsylvania’s Master of Science in Applied Geosciences (MSAG) connects you with the world-class resources of an Ivy League institution and provides you with theoretical and technical expertise in geochemistry, geophysics, hydrogeology, and engineering geology.
 The MSAG degree is structured to give you a foundation in applied scientific knowledge and to train you in the project management and leadership skills necessary put that knowledge into action.
 Our program is designed for working professionals and can be completed on a full- or part-time basis.
 We offer day and evening classes to meet your schedule.
 Along with rigorous coursework, our program connects you with industry leaders to keep you up on the latest practices and technologies.
 Through the MSAG program, you also gain hands-on experiences to excel your Professional Geologist licensure and prepare for HAZWOPER certification.
 The Master of Science in Applied Geosciences program and the University of Pennsylvania are committed to staying at the forefront of environmental sustainability, remediation, and green infrastructure.
 When you earn your graduate degree with a concentration in engineering geology, hydrogeology, or environmental geology, you gain the specialized skills you need to stay ahead of the curve. upenn.edu/MSAG